• Skip to main content

 Step 3: Disney Resorts and Magic Bands

-If you are staying at a Disney resort, you will be given Magic Bands for free!
+If you are staying at a Disney resort, you will have the opportunity to purchase Magic Bands at a slightly discounted rate ahead of time.
 You’ll have the option to personalize each Magic Band for everyone in your party.
 You can choose the color and what name will be on them.
-You will have the option of spending an additional fee to upgrade to a special Magic Band, or choose the free ones.
+If you do not purchase ahead of time, Magic Bands can also be purchased at any Disney resort or store and then manually linked to your account.

-Magic bands are great because they allow you to go into the park without carrying anything!
+Magic bands are not necessary, but they’re great because they allow you to go into the park without carrying anything!
 They are the key to everything at Disney World.
-Your Magic Band can get you into your room, charge any purchases (if you have linked a credit card to your account), get you into the parks (if tickets are linked on your account), and get you into rides without waiting (if Fast Passes are linked on your account).
-Be sure to personalize your Magic Bands right away to receive them in the mail before you leave, otherwise they will be waiting for you at the resort check-in desk when you arrive.
+Your Magic Band can get you into your Disney resort room, charge any purchases (if staying at a Disney resort), get you into the parks (if tickets are linked on your account), and get you into rides without waiting (if you have purchased Genie+).
+Be sure to order your Magic Bands right away to receive them in the mail before you leave, otherwise they will be waiting for you at the resort check-in desk when you arrive.

 Step 3: My Disney Experience App

 Once you have your account set up, all the members of your planning party are linked and tickets are showing up on your account, download the My Disney Experience app to your phone.
-Once you have the app on your phone, you will login using the same login you use on the Disney site.
-You’ll be able to open the app and see all your plans, including tickets, dining reservations and Fast Passes.
+Once you have the app on your phone, you will log in using the same login you use on the Disney site.
+You’ll be able to open the app and see all your plans, including tickets, dining reservations and Lightning Lane passes.
 Here are some of my favorite reasons to use the Disney Experience App:

 • Make dining reservations